JorgeAndOmics/HRAS-Activation-Classifier/README.md

 # HRAS Activation Classifier

 HRAS Activation Classifier is a complete pipeline for the generation of a Random Forest model, capable of discriminating a given protein structure between its active or inactive status, based on homology with similar structures available in databases.
-It's part of the FMP of Omics Data Analysis in the University of VIC.
+It was first used to generate a classifier on Human HRAS, hence the name.
+It is part of the MFP of Omics Data Analysis in the University of VIC.

 ## Table of Contents